Vntage/CYKParser/README.md

 # How to Run and Any Dependencies and Assumptions:

-> Note: Determines whether a string belongs to the inputted grammar/language, shows table upon completion
+> Note: Determines whether a string belongs to the inputted grammar/language, shows table upon completion, excluding the empty string(epsilon).

 > Test are in their own named files for clarity, they must be put into the "CNF.txt" file, but you may adjust as needed(file name, contents etc.)